tyla homepage

 Advert

-Oh the joys of having a vagina eh?
 If you're lucky enough to be the owner of one, you'll know the massive inconveniences it causes on almost a daily basis.

-Whether it be the inability to discretely just whip it out to have a wee whenever needed or if you have periods, having to cough up money for tampons, pads, or indeed panty liners.
+Whether it be the inability to discreetly just whip it out to have a wee whenever needed or if you have periods, having to cough up money for tampons, pads, or indeed panty liners.
 There are, of course, benefits, but it's sometimes difficult to remember them.

 Advert

-Beware the panty liner (Getty Stock Images)
+Beware, the panty liner (Getty Stock Images)

-Beware the panty liner (Getty Stock Images)
+Beware, the panty liner (Getty Stock Images)

 She resolved the patient was exhibiting 'panty liner abuse'.
 And the reason why it can be so negative to use panty liners every day?